MortCat/Ouroboros/README.md

 # Ouroboros
-A variant of the Snake game. \n
+A variant of the Snake game.

 You always run after your tail.